ninon-io/ninon-io.github.io/_pages/home.md

 ## Passion for Electronic Music

 Beyond my academic pursuits, I find my inspiration in the realm of electronic music, constantly exploring new horizons of sound and melody.
-I believe that true creativity flourishes when shared, and I would be delighted to engage in any collaborative endeavors in my field.
+I believe that creativity flourishes when shared, and I would be delighted to engage in any collaborative endeavors in my field.

 ### Contact information
 > Ninon Devis
 > c/o IRCAM
 > 1, Place Igor Stravinsky
 > F-75004 Paris, France
+>
+> ninon.devis@ircam.fr

 Teacher - University Paris 6 - UPMC
 PhD - AI applied to music

 Master - Acoustics, Signal Processing and Informatics
 IRCAM - CNRS UMR 9912
 *Analysis Synthesis* team